jbcodeforce/jbcodeforce.github.io/docs/leisure/golf/golf.md

 ### Module 1

-* intertia / "balancier": counterweight with the body at backswing and then on finish.
+* Inertia / "balance": counterweight with the body at backswing and then on finish.
 * finish in auto-pilot: in balance, club face vertical. shoulder face to target.
 * The swing is with the hips.
 The rotation of the hips, the shoulders drag the club.
 Exercise to ship by pulling the club and the ball.
 * Look in front to the horizon, to set the body and squeleton in good position at address.
 Can even do dry swing while looking at the horizon.